Climate and Average Weather Year Round in Chicago Illinois, United States

 The average hourly wind speed in Chicago experiences significant seasonal variation over the course of the year.

-The windier part of the year lasts for 7.2 months, from September 30 to May 5, with average wind speeds of more than 11.4 miles per hour.
-The windiest day of the year is January 4, with an average hourly wind speed of 14.4 miles per hour.
+The windier part of the year lasts for 7.1 months, from October 1 to May 6, with average wind speeds of more than 11.4 miles per hour.
+The windiest month of the year in Chicago is January, with an average hourly wind speed of 14.2 miles per hour.

-The calmer time of year lasts for 4.8 months, from May 5 to September 30.
-The calmest day of the year is August 2, with an average hourly wind speed of 8.5 miles per hour.
+The calmer time of year lasts for 4.9 months, from May 6 to October 1.
+The calmest month of the year in Chicago is July, with an average hourly wind speed of 8.7 miles per hour.

 The predominant average hourly wind direction in Chicago varies throughout the year.